asimhafeezz/osint-analysis-tool/README.md

-# OSINT Analysis Tool
+# OSINT Company Analysis Tool

-This Streamlit application provides a simplified Open Source Intelligence (OSINT) analysis of a given company.
-It leverages the CrewAI framework with a small team of specialized agents to gather and report on key publicly available information.
+An AI-powered multi-agent tool for performing deep Open-Source Intelligence (OSINT) analysis on any company using advanced LLMs, web search, and structured research agents.

 ## Overview